-Melania Trump Wore Heels To Go To Puerto Rico & No One Can Get Over It...
+Melania Trump Wore Heels To Go To Puerto Rico And People Can't Get Over It...
 Again

 So far, the first lady is three for three in getting slammed for her choice of footwear as she sets off to visit a disaster site.
 On Tuesday, Oct.
 3, President Donald Trump and his wife Melania left Washington D.C. for their scheduled trip to see the Caribbean island after Hurricane Maria it in a state of extreme devastation.
 Melania Trump wore heels on her way to Puerto Rico -- again -- and people aren't having it.